 Comparative, International, and Global Studies in Education

-Study in comparative and international education prepares researchers, teachers, and planners who are interested in education across nations and cultures.
-Various modes of inquiry and the intellectual orientations of several disciplines are used to investigate, from a comparative and/or cross-cultural perspective, the following aspects of education in one or more geographical regions of the world: educational change and reform, educational policies and practices (e.g., enrollment, retention, assessment, curriculum and pedagogy), the interaction between education and development (social, political, economic), education and inequity, the politics of educational reform, educational planning and institution-building, and the interrelationships of particular aspects of schools, societies, and cultures.
+Study in Comparative, International, and Global Studies in Education (CIGSE) prepares researchers, teachers, practitioners, advocates, and policymakers who are interested in education around the world and across nations, states, and cultures.
+Various modes of inquiry and the intellectual orientations of several disciplines are used to investigate, often from a comparative and/or cross-cultural perspective, aspects of education in one or more geographical regions of the world.
+Students and faculty engage in topically, geographically, and positionally diverse research on topics such as: educational policy in practice; educational inequality, change, and social justice; the politics of education and educational reform; international development and educational planning, policymaking, and institution-building; the interactions among education, gender, migration, language, religion, race, ethnicity, rurality/urbanicity, epistemologies, class, and nationality; and development (social, political, health, economic); and, the interrelationships of particular aspects of schools, societies, and cultures.

 Upcoming and related comparative and international education activities on campus: